zhujun98/liso/docs/source/exp_scan.rst

 Check how to define different :ref:`scan parameters`.

-By default, the scan output will be stored in the current directory.
+By default, the scan output is stored in a "run" folder in the current directory.
+The number of "run" folder is generated in sequence starting from "r0001".
 For how to read out the result, please refer to :ref:`reading hdf5 exp`.

 For more details, check the `example <https://github.com/zhujun98/liso/tree/master/examples/xfel_experiment>`_.